Pay a Bill

 « Previous Page

-X-ray exam of the
+Top of the page

 There are two types of barium enemas.

 The single-contrast study may be the better choice for certain medical reasons.
 It may also be a good choice for older people who may not be able to tolerate a double-contrast study, which takes longer and is more uncomfortable.
 If the results are not clear, then a double-contrast study may also be done.

 A barium enema is done to:

 Before a barium enema, tell your doctor if you:

 The colon is filled with a contrast material that contains barium so that the colon can be seen on an X-ray.
 This is done by pouring the contrast material through a tube inserted into the anus.
 The barium blocks X-rays, causing the barium-filled colon to show up clearly on the X-ray picture.

 Your doctor will watch the flow of the barium through your colon on an X-ray fluoroscope monitor that is like a TV screen.

 A single-contrast study usually takes 30 to 45 minutes.
 But the actual time the barium is held inside is only 10 to 15 minutes.
 A double- or air-contrast study may take up to an hour.

 When the test is finished: